 We iterated extremely fast.
 As you can see below, we simplified and finalized the initial app flow in only 3 days:

-This is just a sample of mid-fidelity mockups for the three main sections.
+A sample of mid-fidelity mockups for the three main sections.

 View the pdf below to see a high fidelity product schematic: